ecliptic-moon/reference-for-md/README.md

 &nbsp;

-## Putting code examples into your extended descriptions
+## Using monospace and putting code examples into your extended descriptions
 To do this, simply wrap backticks (\`) around the text you want to codify.
 Example: \`test\` -> `test`.